AdobeDocs/experience-manager-64.nl-NL/help/sites-authoring/activitylib.md

 * If the **xt_only** options is **not** enabled on the Adobe Target tenant (clientcode), then you can create **both** XT and A/B activities in AEM.
 >
 >
-**Aanvullende opmerking:** **xt_only** -opties zijn een instelling die wordt toegepast op een bepaalde Target-gebruiker (clientcode) en kunnen alleen rechtstreeks in Adobe Target worden gewijzigd.
+**Aanvullende opmerking:** **xt_only** de opties is een het plaatsen op een bepaalde huurder van het Doel wordt toegepast (cliëntcode) en kan slechts direct in Adobe Target worden gewijzigd.
 U kunt deze optie niet in- of uitschakelen in AEM.

 >[!CAUTION]
 >